-Sydney is a city renowned for its fantastic range of drinking spots, with bars, pubs, and restaurants littered everywhere – meaning you’re never too far from a glass of your favorite alcoholic beverage.
+Sydney is a city renowned for its fantastic range of drinking spots.
+There are bars, pubs, and restaurants littered everywhere.
+And this means you’re never too far from a glass of your favourite alcoholic beverage.

-However, with such a wide selection of impressive bars to choose from, it can often be difficult to find the best-suited spot for your cocktail-drinking needs.
+However, such a wide selection of impressive bars can lead to problems.
+After all, it can be difficult to decide on the best spot for your cocktail-drinking needs.

-With this in mind, our guide lists 15 of the best cocktail bars in Sydney to try when you’re in the Harbour City.
+With this in mind, we’ve compiled a list of 15 of the best cocktail bars in Sydney to try when you’re in the Harbour City.

-So, whether you’re in the mood for a refreshing Mojito after a busy day of sightseeing, or a classic Negroni with a modern twist, we’ve got you covered.
+So, whether you’re in the mood for a refreshing Mojito after a busy day of sightseeing, or a classic Negroni after work, we’ve got you covered.

-Each cocktail is inspired by the haunts of the Rat Pack, with many accompanied by a magic trick or presented alongside a sensory performance.
+Each cocktail is inspired by the haunts of the Rat Pack.
+And adding to the fun, many are accompanied by a magic trick or presented alongside a sensory performance.
 It’s worth noting that there’s also a small tasting menu of mini cocktails that you can try for as little as $10.

-The cocktails here are refreshingly strong, from the refreshing tropical flavors of a Pina Colada to the bourbon-heavy smoothness of a Mint Julep.
-What’s more, this bar also serves a fine selction of popular craft beers and natural wines.
+The cocktails here are refreshingly strong, from the refreshing tropical flavours of a Pina Colada to the bourbon-heavy smoothness of a Mint Julep.
+What’s more, this bar also serves a fine selection of popular craft beers and natural wines.

-You’ll find this eclectic establishment in the buzzing inner-west suburb of Newtown behind the Betta Meats facade (the smallgoods business that used to hold the lease).
-Earl’s Juke Joint is both deliberately hard to find and pleasingly self-aware.
+You’ll find this eclectic establishment in the buzzing inner-west suburb of Newtown behind the Betta Meats facade.
+It’s an unusual location, but the small goods business used to hold the lease.
+The result is that Earl’s Juke Joint is both deliberately hard to find and pleasingly self-aware.

-Just keep in mind that if you’re planning on visiting Earl’s Juke Joint during peak time on a weekend, prepare to queue if you haven’t got a booking – it’s incredibly popular!
+Just keep in mind that if you’re planning on visiting Earl’s Juke Joint during peak time on a weekend, prepare to queue if you haven’t got a booking.
+It’s understandably incredibly popular!

 The Charleston (now renamed The Charlie)

-With the aim of bringing people together over a good food and cocktails, in the heart of the inner-west suburb of Glebe, the Charleston has undeniable charm.
+Situated in Glebe and aiming to bring people together over a good food and cocktails, the Charlie has undeniable charm.

-The pink-hue to the decor has taken its inspiration from the pastel-coloured homes of South Carolina and the interiors take some cues from Charleston’s historic waterfront.
+The pink-hue to the decor takes its inspiration from the pastel-coloured homes of South Carolina and the interiors take some cues from Charleston’s historic waterfront.
 It’s an intimate and relaxed venue, with alfresco drinking and casual dining to the fore.

 You’ll likely notice the pineapple logo/ motif around the bar and on the website.
 The story of the Charleston Pineapple is very interesting.